sclorg/django-ex/README.md

 To do that, you should add a properly configured database server or ask your OpenShift administrator to add one for you.
 Then use `osc env` to update the `DATABASE_*` environment variables in your DeploymentConfig to match your database settings.

 Redeploy your application to have your changes applied, and open the welcome page again to make sure your application is successfully connected to the database server.

+## Looking for help

+If you get stuck at some point, or think that this document needs further details or clarification, you can give feedback and look for help using the channels mentioned in [the OpenShift Origin repo](https://github.com/openshift/origin), or by filling an issue.

 ## License